 Chronic inflammation of RA can cause damage to tendons near the affected joints.
-Damaged tendons can make it difficult to move since tendons connect muscles to bone.
+Damaged tendons can make it difficult to move because tendons connect muscles to bone.
 Severe damage to the tendon can also lead to a rupture of the tendon.
 Surgery may be recommended if the tendon pain is not responding to conservative treatment or is interfering with daily activities.

 A tendon reconstruction surgery will repair or replace damaged tendons with new tendon tissue.
 It is most often done on tendons of the hands.

 RA can cause a deformity of the joints.
 Deformity in the feet can be painful and make it difficult to walk.

 The metatarsal heads are the end of toe bones that make up the joints at the ball of the foot.
 A metatarsal head resection removes and remodels the metatarsal head to reduce deformity, improve function, and reduce pain.

 The synovium is the tissue that surrounds the joint.
 Inflammation from RA develops in this tissue.